MarcelGarus/server/blog/2022-03-20-coronoise.md

 My idea was to play scary, spooky sounds that emotionally convey the dangerousness of infections.
 Forgetting to open the window for some time would lead to ominous music playing, just like you're in a horror film!

-Heimerdinger [^6] investigated the music of horror movies and found some common factors for creating suspense in sound: sustained high tones, deep drones, annoying repetitive motives, and specific noises such as the howling wind.
+Heimerdinger [^scary] investigated the music of horror movies and found some common factors for creating suspense in sound: sustained high tones, deep drones, annoying repetitive motives, and specific noises such as the howling wind.
 I took all of those inspirations and composed a song with multiple voices.
 For that, [I connected my electric piano's MIDI output to my iPad](midi-music) and played different instruments through GarageBand: